Routerushorg/Backend-ml/README.md

-# RouteRush Machine Learniing Backend
+# RouteRush Machine Learning Backend API

 This repository contains the API implementation for machine learning models that have been converted into tensorflow.js models.